AlvaroFurlani/modified_matplotlib_defaults/README.md

 rc_file('my_mpl_settings') # file containing your settings (include path if not located in the current directory)
 ```

 The modifications to the default values shown in this repository represent my personal preferences; you may need to modify it further to adapt to your own needs/preferences.
+Moreover, I have only modified the settings that has been relevant to my work up to now; more modifications may be made in the future as needed.
 If you do change any setting in the file *my_mpl_settings*, make sure to run the line of code ```rc_file()``` again so that the modifications are reflected in the subsequent plots.

 Moreover, the default matplotlib default settings can be restored through:
 ```python